Women & Children’s Services

 If you need a cesarean section: IU Health Paoli is more than prepared to assist you should you need to give birth through cesarean section.
 Sometimes you will know in advance that this will be necessary and we can schedule your delivery.
 Other times, your physician may help you decide that you need a cesarean during your labor process.
 In either case, we are prepared and report successful outcomes for this procedure.
 For your safety and convenience, a surgical suit is located just steps away from our labor and delivery area.

 Visiting Hours: Visiting hours are still in place while your baby is rooming-in.
 However, father, siblings (brothers and sisters), and grandparents may visit at any time while the baby is in your room.
 You may have other visitors during open visit hours of noon to 2 p.m. and 6 p.m. to 8 p.m.
 Family members who hold the baby must first wash their hands.

 Infant Security: IU Health Paoli is proud to report that the latest technology is in place to ensure the safety of your newborn.
 The HUGS and KISSES system allows an electronic connection between mother and baby through wrist and/or ankle bands.
 If a newborn is removed from the secure area, multiple alarms will sound.
 The system also ensures that mother and baby are correctly reunited if separated for any length of time.

-Length of Stay: Although there are exceptions, the length of stay for routine vaginal deliveries at BHOC averages between 24 to 48 hours following delivery.
-Cesarean patients are typically with us for 3 to 4 days following delivery.
+Length of Stay: Although there are exceptions, the length of stay for routine vaginal deliveries at at IU Health Paoli averages between 24 to 48 hours following delivery.
+Cesarean patients are typically with us a little longer following delivery.